This Frequently Asked Questions lists includes common questions about the Cloud Sync option with the eWallet® SyncPro® engine.

 A: No, you can set the Cloud Storage Service within eWallet on your iOS device to None if you don't want to use iCloud or Dropbox for some reason.
 If you have the PC or Mac version of eWallet, you can use that to sync with the iOS version using a local WiFi network; in that case there is no use of cloud services.

-Q: Can I use Cloud Sync between PCs and between iOS devices?
+Q: Can I use Cloud Sync between PCs and between Macs and between iOS devices and between Android devices?

 A: Yes, you can.
 Think of your cloud wallet as the master wallet for syncing, and then each of your devices gets its own local version of that wallet for offline access to the information.